opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 This option requires a reliable internet connection in the field.
 It allows all users to immediately view data changes and use PostGIS-specific configurations (such as triggers and generated fields).

-Changes become visible to other users once synchronization via QFieldCloud occurs across devices.
+In general, changes become visible to other users once synchronization via QFieldCloud occurs across devices.
-When a local copy is created, advanced PostGIS operations (such as triggers) are not available in QField.
+If you are working in **Offline Editing** mode a local copy is created, advanced PostGIS operations (such as triggers) will not be available in QField.

 Find more information in the [QFieldCloud technical reference](../../reference/qfieldcloud/projects.md).